Home Electronics Retailers

-About: Go-electrical for everything from small kitchen appliances, HD televisions or a stylish pair of wireless headphones.
+About: Go-electrical for everything from small kitchen appliances, pressure cookers, HD televisions or a stylish pair of wireless headphones.
 A vast range of branded electrical goods in every category, no need to search anywhere else on the internet it’s all here.
 They stock only top-quality home electrics that are intended to last.

 History Summary: Go-Electrical owned and operated by John Calvert (Elec) Limited it is a partnership with a main North East UK electrical store.
 They are a third generation family run business.
 Established for over eighty years with a modern e-commerce shop offering great knowledge and experience the on a wide range of electrical goods from the world’s best-known brands at the lowest prices.

 About: Hughes specialise in a variety of small appliances and audio-visual equipment including TVs, DVDs, hi-fi’s and cameras.
 They sell a massive choice of top make televisions and home cinema at low prices.
 Most TVs available for click and collect in your local store or with free delivery.
 Hughes Electrical is the UK’s fourth largest expert electrical retailer and the second biggest renter of TV home entertainment and kitchen appliances.